Do you know what to say when someone dies?

 Why It’s Important to Offer Condolences

-I know it’s painful to even speak of it, especially when you know your friend is already hurting, and you’re afraid of making the pain worse.
+It’s painful to even speak of it, especially when you know your friend is already hurting and you’re afraid of making the pain worse.

 But by avoiding the subject, you send the message that you don’t want to talk about it — which makes those who are grieving feel less free to grieve openly.